vitor-gercov/super-app-mobile/README.md

 For more details, check https://pokeapi.co/.

 ###Astronomy Picture of the Day:
-With this API provided by NASA you can see an astronimic picture of any date.
+With this API provided by NASA you can see an astronomic picture of any date.
 For more details, check https://apod.nasa.gov/apod/astropix.html.

 Made By